Installing Ceiling Tiles

 After you have gotten all your materials, center your room by finding the middle of your ceiling.
 Once you have done that, start gluing up your tiles working your way from the center of the room out.
 When you encounter vents and other such areas, simply cut your tile to fit around them.
 Once you get to the ends of the room, the tiles should be cut the same size on the sides parallel to one another, unless your walls are uneven.
 When you have finished installing your ceiling tiles, many Styrofoam ceiling tile projects may require completing the installation by applying mastic to seal up any gaps and to blend the tiles one into another.

 Thinking about installing ceiling tiles?
-View our entire selection of ceiling tiles at our online store.
+View our entire selection of our online store.